timvma/velocity-scroll-hide-menu/README.md

-# I'm trying to sizing it down
+# I'm trying to size it down
 Size 695 bytes